Pattie Fotheringhame: History

 Working at the Bulletin brought her into contact with many of Australia's leading writers and artists: Henry Lawson, Harold "The Pilgrim" Grey, Victor Daley and George Augustus Sala.

 She left journalism after marrying James Fotheringhame, introducing as her replacement the vivacious Ina Wildman who, writing as "Sappho Smith", had an illustrious career before dying of nephritis.

 Around 1891 she purchased the children's monthly magazine Young Australia from Louisa Lawson (mother of Henry Lawson), and ran it for 20 years with Josephine Fotheringhame, her sister-in-law, as editor.
 Farmers' and Settlers' Publishing Co., Ltd, purchased the title in 1910.

 Around 1900 she purchased another monthly publication of more universal appeal, Splashes, which she edited, and by 1902 was being praised for its content and production values.
 She sold the title to Hollander and Govett after 13 years, but stayed on as editor.
 Mary Grant Bruce contributed Melbourne social news.
 The paper, which at some stage began fortnightly publication, closed in 1917 due to wartime shortages.

 In March 1918 she began working for a new magazine, Ladies' Sphere.

+In 1925 the Society of Women Writers was formed and Florence Baverstock was the inaugural President.
+Her four vice-presidents who created the society were Fotheringhame, Mary Gilmore, Isobel Gullett and Mary Liddell and the aim was to encourage other women writers.